 Being a small town, Shermans Dale does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Shermans Dale who are college-educated is close to the national average for all communities of 21.84%: 17.46% of the adults in Shermans Dale have a bachelor's degree or advanced degree.
+The education level of Shermans Dale citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.46% of adults 25 and older in Shermans Dale have a college degree.

 The people who call Shermans Dale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shermans Dale residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Shermans Dale include German, Irish, Italian, English, and Polish.